-Subsequent to March 31, 2024, the Company announced it intends to further its 2024 exploration program on the Kuri-Yawi epithermal gold target area, a high priority target for further exploration and target refinement due to encouraging surface indications and complete a non-brokered private placement financing of up to \$4,000,000.
-The proposed exploration activities are dependent on raising sufficient funding.
+On April 17, 2024, the Company announced it intends to restart its 2024 exploration program on the Kuri-Yawi epithermal gold target area, a high priority target for further exploration and target refinement due to encouraging surface indications.
+The company also decided to complete the anaconda mapping at Awacha, which is a necessary step to start the interpretation of the data and defining the targets for future drill campaigns.